andreyqg/ddosmitigation/README.md

 #### Quick Start
 Feel free to do MAKE.
 This compiles our P4 code, create the network devices in Mininet and load the necessary rules on each switch (via CLI and Runtime).

-This is the proposed topology (The red color indicates that device is running our mechanism)
+This is the proposed topology.

 ![topology](./Topology.png)